rchikkam/iceberg-rest-postgres/readme.md

 This repo uses PostgreSQL as a backing store for the rest catalog.

+Downloading the jdbc driver for postgres is necessary before you run the docker commands:
+    curl https://jdbc.postgresql.org/download/postgresql-42.6.0.jar -o postgresql-42.6.0.jar

 Use the following commands to bring up and down environments.

     docker compose up